 In 2006 Sensei Moulds built his own dojo which is now the hombu of the Kenshinkai Shotokan Karate organisation.

-Sensei lives in the village of Barrow with his beautiful wife Julie and has four daughters Jade, Yasmin, Paris and Charlie, he currently has two Dojo´s and the Caribbean Bar on site as well as Archery, etc (see www.suffolkacademy.com).
-He enjoys Archery with his friend Mac Robertson 6th Dan Kyokushinkai Karate and studying the Japanes Language.
+Sensei lives in the village of Barrow with his beautiful wife Julie and has four daughters Jade, Yasmin, Paris and Charlie, Suffolk Academy which he built and owns now incorporates many other activities (see www.suffolkacademy.com).